vezel-dev/novadrop/doc/game/data.md

 There need not be any keys defined in a data center file at all, but the client will be *very slow* without certain key definitions.
-At minimum, a data center file must contain a key definition at index `0` with all fields `0` (i.e. with no keys) which all elements can point to by default.
+At minimum, a data center file must contain a key definition at index `0` with all fields `0` (i.e. with no keys) which all nodes can point to by default.

 ### Attributes

-Each element in the data tree has zero or more attributes, which are name/value pairs.
+Each node in the data tree has zero or more attributes, which are name/value pairs.
 They are of the form:

 ```cpp